Our Verdict: 9.9

 ExpressVPN operates over 1,500 servers in 94 countries.
 That’s more than your average run-of-the-mill provider, but a handful of rivals offer even more.
 Bandwidth and server switches are unlimited.

 Keep in mind that this test is not a definitive indicator of which VPN is fastest.
 The internet’s inherent volatility adds a significant factor of randomness, so VPN speed tests should always be taken with a big grain of salt.
-Our tester’s location is in Bogota, Colombia, where these tests are run on a 10 Mbps connection.
-Those with faster connections may well notice a larger discrepancy in speeds.
+Those with faster or slower connections may well notice varying discrepancies in speeds.

 ExpressVPN is incorporated in the British Virgin Islands, placing it beyond the legal jurisdiction of law enforcement agencies like the NSA and GCHQ.
 All OpenVPN traffic–the default protocol–is encrypted with a 256-bit AES algorithm, which is as good as it gets for consumer-level transfer security.
 Not only is the channel encryption strong, ExpressVPN also sets a gold standard when it comes to authentication (SHA 512).
 4,096-bit ephemeral encryption protects key exchanges with perfect forward secrecy, which guards past sessions against future compromises of secret keys or passwords.